koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_26_customs-clearance.md

-# Customs Clearance - Standard Normal Procedure
+# Slide 26 of Lecture 7 contains information about Customs Clearance - Standard Normal Procedure

 ## Goods Declaration / Customs Declaration
 Normally lodged using Pre-Declaration (or SAD in rare cases) and decision about assignment of the goods presented to a customs procedure.
 Proof of admissibility and of responsibilities.